 In the past I have a been a online support worker for different forums and groups for people who self harm, suffer with eating disorders and who have been diagnosed with a boarderline personality disorder.

-The first session is only £20 and will last 30/40 minutes, this session will be used to go over the contract, discuss the way I work, your expectations and goals.
+£50 per hour 1:1 sessions.
+Three concession places available (increased to support during covid-19) The initial session is only £20 and will last 30/40 minutes, this session will be used to go over the contract, discuss the way I work, your expectations and goals.
 This is when a decision will be made on whether we feel I’m the counsellor for you.